blasut/bookiee/README.md

 This is not meant as a solution for all types of companies or people, it's going to be pretty specific to my current situation.
 It also helps that me and a friend have tried to develop similar applications before.

+Hm, actually got somewhat of an API against SEB, but this project will be put on hold for a while.
+'Cause of the crappy mobile interface of SEB.

 ## Goals
 The things I want to solve are: